 Note that work zones and pedestrian safety zones are supposed to be marked with signage so that motorists have notice that violating traffic laws carries double penalties.
 In the event that these signs are missing, a defense attorney can argue that any double penalty fines should be lifted since the driver was deprived of notice.6

-4. Can I get a charge for passing on the right reduced to a non-moving violation in Nevada?
+4. Can I get a charge for passing on the right reduced to a non-moving violation?

 Usually yes, especially if the defendant has a clean criminal record.
 And if the defendant’s case is strong, the defense attorney may even be able to get the charge not just reduced but totally dismissed.